 Nominated for a 2022 Webby for her work on Departures, she has also been recognized by Inc. as one of 2016’s “30 under 30 Movers and Shakers” and by Forbes as one of 2015’s “30 Under 30” in media.
-You can follow her @rgogel on both Instagram and Twitter.
+You can see her work at rachelgogel.com and follow her @rgogel on both Instagram and Twitter.